Nishant43S/computer-vision-app/README.md

 ### How It Works
 1. Open the web application in your browser.
-2. Upload an image or enable the live camera feed.
+2. enable the live camera feed.
 3. The model detects faces, predicts gender and age, and optionally tracks hand landmarks.
 4. View real-time results with bounding boxes and annotations.